AndrewVershinin/Capstone-1-Accounting-Ledger-Application/README.md

 # Capstone-1-Accounting-Ledger-Application

 This is a Java-based command-line application for managing financial transactions such as deposits and payments.
-It allows users to track transactions, view reports, and store all entries in a CSV file.
+It allows users to track transactions, view reports (custom as well), and store all entries in a CSV file.

 ## Features